 This increase in oxygen and nutrients to muscle tissue will also lead to an improvement in performance.
 Your muscles will now be able to work harder for longer amounts of time.
 This can help you to swim faster over the course of a race, whether it may be a long-distance swim or even a short sprint.

 You can also increase your cardiovascular fitness in other ways like cross-training for example.
-If you want to learn about 8 awesome cross-training methods consider checking out my cross-training article by clicking here.

 Adding a swimming endurance workout to your training schedule in a hard week of swim practice can actually increase your rate of recovery.
 It will help to remove some of the by-products of an intense workout that you might have done earlier.
 For example a hard sprint set or dry-land workout.

 This will help to flush out lactic acid, loosen up your muscles, and decrease muscle soreness if any is present.
 You, however, have to be careful with the type of swimming endurance workout you incorporate.
 You want to preferably do a lighter more relaxed swimming endurance workout instead of a more intense interval endurance swim workout.